rbowen/presentations/mod_rewrite_training/slides.md

 ---

+## mod_rewrite regexes

+* By default, everything is a substring match, not a full string match
+* That is, the pattern can appear anywhere in the string (in the URL)

+---

 ## Literal characters

 * `a` matches a literal `a` in a string
-* All matches are substring matches
+* Reminder: All matches are substring matches
 * That is, `a` matches `a`, but also matches `banana` and `watermelon`.

 ---